FREE HOME PLANNING

-Every year, Walgreens puts out a selection of backpacks for $3… and Walmart beats them with an even BETTER selection for only $2.77.
+Every year, Walgreens puts out a selection of backpacks for $3-$4… and Walmart has a nice assortment of backpacks starting at just $6.
 Hopefully we'll see this sale again soon!
 Keep in mind these backpacks are on the smaller side appropriate for elementary children.

 If you're looking for a great deal on a larger, sturdier backpack, here are the BEST deals on Backpacks for School happening right now!